You are here:

 Remote learning: loaning IT equipment to pupils and staff

-Here's what you need to think about and do when loaning laptops and tablets to staff and pupils during COVID-19.
+Here's what you need to think about and do when loaning laptops and tablets to staff and pupils so they can work and learn from home.
 Download our template loan form to keep track of your equipment, and our template loan agreement for staff and pupils.

 Find out how many devices you have and who needs one

 Check your asset register/inventory to find out how many laptops and/or tablets you've got available.
 (If you don't have many, you could ask for equipment donations in your local community.)

 Make sure they've got the equipment they need - if teachers don't have a computer they can use at home, they won't be able to do things like prepare online classes or set remote work.

 - Sharing a Google sheet with them and asking them add their name to it, or

 - If you're a small school, sending round an email asking staff to respond

 After your staff are kitted up, decide which pupils to prioritise:

 - Look at how many laptops and/or tablets you have available - if you've got a limited supply, you'll need to decide who gets a device on a case-by-case basis